 A business might also promote the services of another business if they offer something that is beneficial to their clients.
 For example, a moving company might partner with a packaging company and they would then promote each other.

-All businesses should strive to give back to their communities in some way.
-As a bonus, charity events are a good marketing opportunity, for both your business and the charity organisation you’re supporting.
+Charity drives are a good marketing opportunity, for both your business and the charity organisation you’re supporting.

 Create guest content